USS Cole bombing: Responsibility

 On 25 July 2007, Doumar ordered the Sudanese government to pay $8 million to the families of the 17 sailors who died.
 He calculated the amount they should receive by multiplying the salary of the sailors by the number of years they would have continued to work.
 The following day, Sudan's Justice Minister Mohammed al-Mard said Sudan intended to appeal the ruling.

-In March 2015, U.S. federal judge Rudolph Contreras found both Iran and Sudan complicit in the 2000 bombing of the USS Cole by al Qaeda, stating that "Iran was directly involved in establishing Al-Qaeda's Yemen network and supported training and logistics for Al-Qaeda in the Gulf region" through Hezbollah.
+In March 2015, U.S. federal judge Rudolph Contreras found both Iran and Sudan complicit in the 2000 bombing of the USS Cole by Al-Qaeda, stating that "Iran was directly involved in establishing Al-Qaeda's Yemen network and supported training and logistics for Al-Qaeda in the Gulf region" through Hezbollah.
 Two previous federal judges had ruled that Sudan was liable for its role in the attack, but Contreras's "ruling is the first to find Iran partly responsible for the incident."

 By May 2008, all defendants convicted in the attack had escaped from prison or been freed by Yemeni officials.
 On 30 June 2008, Brigadier General Thomas W. Hartmann, legal advisor to the U.S. military tribunal system, announced that charges were being sworn against Abd al-Rahim al-Nashiri, a Saudi Arabian citizen of Yemeni descent, who had been held at the military prison in Guantanamo Bay, Cuba, since 2006.
-Pentagon officials said the charges "organizing and directing" the Cole bombing.
-The charges still needed approval by a Department of Defense official who oversees military commissions set up for terrorism suspects.
+Pentagon officials said the charges "organizing and directing" the Cole bombing still needed approval by a Department of Defense official who oversees military commissions set up for terrorism suspects.
 Pentagon officials said they would seek the death penalty.